industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Adding the PLC (configuration of the PLC connection)

-Open the application SIMATIC AX Trace Diagnostics, click on the button Trace Jobs and then on button Add PLC.
+Open the application SIMATIC AX Trace Diagnostics, click on the button Trace Jobs and then on the button Add PLC.

 ![Click_on_Trace_Jobs](graphics/Click_on_Trace_Jobs.png)

 ![Click_on_Add_PLC](graphics/Click_on_Add_PLC.png)

 Fill the IP address of your PLC (can be different that the one in the image), nickname of your PLC (your choice, no impacts to functionality) and the password if it is used for accessing the PLC.
-Then, click on button Add.
+Then, click on the button Add.

 ![Add_PLC](graphics/Add_PLC.png)